data-govt-nz/ckanext-security/README.md

 ### Brute force protection
-Users attempting to log in more than `ckanext.security.login_max_count` times within `ckanext.security.lock_timeout` seconds from a single IP address will be temporarily locked out.
+Users attempting to log in more than `ckanext.security.login_max_count` times within `ckanext.security.lock_timeout` seconds will be temporarily locked out.

 By default, this means that after 10 unsuccessful login attempts within 15 minutes